Hack-Your-Learning/retreat1-ex2/yourteam/introductions.md

 help: "make a mark down file for each student"
 ---

-# Your Chipotle Throwers
+# Chipotle Throwers

 This repository includes information about our team.
 To view information on a team member click the link below.

-Make sure to include a quick description about your team.
+Just a bunch of normal people who want to throw their chipotle, as normal people do.

 ## Team Members